MusicPlayerDaemon/MPD/doc/user.rst

 The queue (sometimes called "current playlist") is a list of songs to be played by :program:`MPD`.
 To play a song, add it to the queue and start playback.
 Most clients offer an interface to edit the queue.

+.. _stored_playlists:

 Stored Playlists
 ----------------

 Stored playlists are some kind of secondary playlists which can be created, saved, edited and deleted by the client.
 They are addressed by their names.
 Its contents can be loaded into the queue, to be played back.
-The playlist_directory setting specifies where those playlists are stored.
+The :code:`playlist_directory` setting specifies where those playlists are stored.

 Advanced usage
 **************